 - Marketing: Social media, online postings, e-newsletters, design and distribution of materials

-- Exhibitions Assistance: Planning and organizing, install and deinstall, photo documentation
+- Exhibitions & Sales: Planning and organizing, install and deinstall, photo documentation

 - Education: Teaching assistance for group classes, workshops, and field trips

-- Publishing: Printing assistance for client-based, invitational publishing, and internal projects
+- Publishing: Printing assistance for client, invitational, and internal projects

-- Studio Maintenance: Inventory, press maintenance, clearing and organizing
+- Studio Maintenance: Inventory, press maintenance, cleaning, and organizing

 Within a typical week, interns will support a variety of projects ranging from daily maintenance of the studio, deep cleaning, stocking and ordering supplies, updating the website, online marketing, documenting artwork, event planning assistance, processing memberships, and managing our archive.

-Additionally, all interns select a member to interview for our online Member Interview Series.
-Each term, all Spudnik Press interns collaboratively organize and execute a Social Media Take over to promote both the organization and their own artistic practice.
+Additionally, all interns select a member to interview for our online Member Interview Series and collaboratively organize and execute a social media takeover to promote both the organization and their own artistic practice.

-After becoming familiar with the daily operations of Spudnik Press Cooperative, interns are able to request an area of focus or larger project that builds off of their abilities and learning goals, while meeting the needs of our studio.
-Studio Assistant Interns will work closely with various staff throughout their internship but will report to the Executive Director.
+After becoming familiar with the daily operations of Spudnik Press Cooperative, interns are able to focus on a larger project that builds off of their abilities and learning goals, while meeting the needs of our studio.
+Studio Assistant Interns will work closely with various staff throughout their internship and report to the Executive Director.